cjoakim/evsecrets-js/README.md

 $ chmod 744 ./node_modules/evsecrets/dist/index.js
 ```

-## Configuration
+## Configuration: evsecrets.json

-In the root directory of your Node.js project, create a file named
+In the root directory of your project, optionally create a file named
-**evsecrets.json** that looks like the following.
+**evsecrets.json** that looks like the following JSON.

 Edit the values within **env_var_patterns**, **exclude_file_patterns** and
 **exclude_file_suffixes** per your needs.
 The values shown below are
-the defaults implemented in the program.
+the **defaults** implemented in the program.

 These determine what environment variables to obtain your secrets from,
 the files to be excluded from scanning, and the filetypes to be excluded